 Implant Interface Shapes

-Almost every modern implant has what we call an anti-rotational element built into its interface.
-The shape of this element is usually a hex, like what you’ll see on implant brands made by Zimmer Biomet, Nobel Biocare™ and BioHorizons®.
+Almost every modern implant has an anti-rotational element built into its interface.
+The shape of this element is usually a hex, like what you’ll see on implant brands made by Zimmer Biomet, Nobel Biocare™, and BioHorizons®.
 Other implant brands have different shapes.
-For example, the Straumann is a square interface and Keystone Dental’s is star shaped.
+For example, the Straumann is a square interface, and Keystone Dental’s is star-shaped.

 Hex interface found on Zimmer Biomet, Nobel Biocare™ and BioHorizons®

-Engaging abutments are are designed to lock into the specific anti-rotational shape (hex, star, etc.) of the implant’s interface.
-However, a non-engaging abutment does not have this anti-rotational feature.
+Engaging abutments lock into the implant’s interface’s specific anti-rotational shape (hex, star, etc.).
+However, non-engaging abutments do not have this anti-rotational feature.
 Rather, the design doesn’t quite “interact” or lock the same way between the abutment and implant.